Order of Ernst August: History

 In 1866, the Kingdom of Hanover was defeated and annexed by the Kingdom of Prussia at the end of the Austro-Prussian War.
 As a result, Prussia dissolved the three Hanoverian orders of knighthood.
 George V and his successors still continued to award the Order of Ernst August, but now as a House Order, in the same manner of many non-regnant royal houses.
-Between 1865 and 1900, forty two Grand Crosses were granted.
-Most of them after the royal family's expulsion from Hanover in 1866.
-Seventeen Hanoverian and twenty five foreign Grand Crosses are recorded.
+Between 1865 and 1900, forty-two Grand Crosses were granted (most, after the royal family's expulsion from Hanover in 1866); seventeen Hanoverian and twenty-five foreign Grand Crosses are recorded.

 Insignia

 The medal is a gold Maltese cross, enamelled white, with small gold ball on eight points and four royal crowns in the corners.
 At the center is a medallion of red enamel with the monogram of Ernest Augustus (EA), and around, there was a band of blue enamel with the motto of the order "SUSCIPERE ET FINIRE" in gold.
 The back displays the founding date "DEC MDCCCLXV XV" with the initials of the king who had granted the order George V ("G").

 The ribbon is scarlet red with two dark blue stripes parallel to each side.